bhisaac/5eFP/5eFP-SRD.md

 **_Bear_.** While raging, you have resistance to all damage except psychic damage.
 The spirit of the bear makes you tough enough to stand up to any punishment.

 **_Eagle_.** The spirit of the eagle makes you into a predator who can weave through the fray with ease.
-While you're raging and aren't wearing heavy armor, you gain the following features.
+You gain the following features while you're raging and aren't wearing heavy armor.

 - Other creatures have disadvantage on opportunity attack rolls against you.
-- Once per turn, whenever you declare an Attack action, you may take the Dash action without discarding your action before or after making your attack.
+- When you declare an Attack action on your turn, you may take the Dash action without discarding your action before or after making your attack.

 **_Wolf_.** While you're raging, allies within 1 square of you gain pact tactics.
 The spirit of the wolf makes you a leader of hunters.